Natural Gas or Coal,

 Understanding more about gas and coal, their importance for our energy needs and daily products used, but also their environmental impact, helps us make smarter energy policy decisions.
 I see that it is undisputed that coal and gas are on par when it comes to “the climate”.
 My opinion on the fallacy of measuring everything with CO2 is published here “The Dilemma of pricing CO2“.

-The future of coal and gas appears to look bright, because (1) the carbon and hydrogen sourced from coal and gas cannot be easily replaced when it comes to the production of our day-to-day products, and (2) because alternative ways of producing grid-ready power are either significantly more expensive and/or have a much worse impact on the environment.
+The future of coal and gas therefore appears to be brighter than it appears, because (1) the demand for carbon and hydrogen sourced from coal and gas cannot be easily replaced when it comes to the production of our day-to-day products, and (2) because alternative ways of producing grid-ready power are either significantly more expensive and/or have a much worse impact on the environment.

 For more details on energy costs please refer to my article “The Energy Trilemma” from earlier this year.